ghiculescu/ios-bootcamp/make-an-app-session-1.md

 >
 > Later recommended reading: https://swift.org/contributing/, https://apple.github.io/swift-evolution/

-Hit cmd-shift-o and type 'AD.s'.
+Hit cmd-shift-o and type `AD.s`.
 This should bring up AppDelegate.swift using the 'Open Quickly' menu.

 This is the entry point to the app. `application(\_:didFinishLaunchingWithOptions:)` is where app-wide setup is started.
 In previous version of iOS this function created the root view controller, but now with storyboards (which are being used in this project), if setup of a view controller is not complete in this method, a view will be created automatically.